EricRicketts/LaunchSchool/ProgrammingFoundations/Assignments/mortgate_calculator/refactor.md

        rate to two digits to the left of the decimal (at least this was my intent).
        Though I did add a test case verifying three digits to the right of the decimal was an accpetible interest rate.
-I did some research and triple digit interest rates and not typically offered they only occur as the result of predatory behavior on the part of the lender.
+I did some research and triple digit interest rates are not typically offered and they tend to occur as the result of predatory behavior on the part of the lender.
+    *  I updated the code to handle zero interest rates, however, I do not permit negative interest rates, though I do know they may happen ove time, it is far from standard practice right now.
+    *  Thanks for the input on the month limiter, I switched to the user entering the number of years vice the number of months.
+Again after looking at a number of loan calculation sites, it seems years is the standard default vice months.
+There is no limit on the number of years for the loan, but it cannot be negative.

 ## Some Key Concepts From Pete Hanson's Code Review